October 30, 2022

 What is the bottom line?

-In order to legitimately implement the monitoring process, transparency and prior notification should be considered.
+To legitimately implement the monitoring process, transparency and prior notification should be considered.
+Applying a non-invasive employee monitoring software assists you in improving employee productivity and attendance without any legal issues.

 The information provided in this article is for general understanding only and not to be used as legal advice.
 To receive professional legal advice, please consult your lawyer.